thorimur/skimmer/README.md

 **WIP!**

-This repo provides ways to *skim* the "surface" of the Lean process—here, linter executions and file endings—to capture and persist data.
+This repo provides ways to *skim* the "surface" of the Lean process—linter executions and file endings—to capture and persist data which is usually ephemeral.

-This involves ahierarchy of features:
+Specifically, we provide a hierarchy of features:

 1. Declarations tagged with `@[cleanup]` are run at the end of every file.
 2. A `LinterWithCleanup` waits for itself to finish running on all declarations, then runs a `cleanup` at the end of each file.
 In this way, it has the potential to persist state into the environment by modifying refs.
 (These currently can only be run noninteractively.)